canvas-medical/documentation/collections/_api/detectedissue.md

                 description: The Canvas identifier of the DetectedIssueMitigation.
                 exclude_in: create
               - name: action
-                description: "The type of action that has been taken or is committed to reduce or eliminate the likelihood of the risk identified by the detected issue from manifesting."
+                description: The type of action that has been taken or is committed to reduce or eliminate the likelihood of the risk identified by the detected issue from manifesting.
                 type: json
                 attributes:
                   - name: coding